P0L3NARUBA/OSVPhysics/README.md

 #### Issues
 * Window parts is very buggy, they fly to void.
-* A lot of maps crashing.
+* These maps(training1, cs_militia) are mostly crashing but sometimes other maps crashing too.

 #### Other
-Still being used in Kisak-Strike: https://github.com/zwexy/Linux-Strike
+Still being used as optional in Kisak-Strike: https://github.com/zwexy/Linux-Strike

 ### Bullet Physics